betoharres/alahu/README.markdown

 * System dependencies: Postgres, PostGIS, UUID, citext and unaccent postgres extensions

-* Database creation: `rake:db create && rake db:seed`
+* Database creation: `rake:db create && rake db:migrate && rake db:seed`

 * Database initialization: check the `CONSTRAINT` name in the `user_roles` table, and paste it in the `USER_ROLE_CONSTRAINT` constant located in the `company`